camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 It's quiet inside despite the huge number of people.
 We march forward into the mosque until we see the Kaaba peeking through a sea of arches.

 We descend a flight of stairs and are face-to-face with the Kaaba.
-Eason is extremely nervous, but I feel anonymous in the crowd and begin snapping photos, encouraged by the sight of others taking selfies and Snapchatting their friends.
+Austin is extremely nervous, but I feel anonymous in the crowd and begin snapping photos, encouraged by the sight of others taking selfies and Snapchatting their friends.
 We begin our counterclockwise circumambulation of the black, cloth-covered cube.
 I pass the Zamzam well (which Muhammad re-discovered early in his prophethood) and circle closer to the cube.

 <p style="text-align:center">!الله أكبر! الله أكبر! الله أكبر</p>
 <p style="text-align:center">God is great!
 God is great!
 God is great!</p>